YINI-lang/yini-parser-typescript/README.md

 4. **Ecosystem integration** - Broader and additional support for tooling, and other ecosystem projects.

 ### Planned & Upcoming Features
-Some advanced YINI features are still being finalized and are tracked transparently.
+Some advanced YINI features are still evolving and are tracked transparently.

 You can follow progress in the [YINI parser GitHub repo-FEATURE-CHECKLIST](https://github.com/YINI-lang/yini-parser-typescript/blob/main/FEATURE-CHECKLIST.md).
 Contributions and feature requests are welcome!